lupuswere/improvise/README.md

-# Improvite
+# Improvise

-_The repository for the client side (mobile) for improvite_
+_The repository for the client side (mobile) for Improvise_

 * Author: Lifei Li, Menglin He, Haoyu Liu, Weining Gu
-* The server side code is [here](https://github.com/lupuswere/improvite-prototype).
+* The server side code is [here](https://github.com/lupuswere/Improvise-prototype).

 ## Repository structure
-* Improvite-Prototype
+* Improvise-Prototype

 This is the folder for a HTML wrapped mobile app.
 There is only one UIWebView in the app, showing the web app.

-* Improvite-Prototype-iOS
+* Improvise-Prototype-iOS

 This is the folder for the native iOS app.